MoritzLaurer/prompt_templates/docs/tools.md

 **LLM agent libraries** all have their own implementations of tools for their library: [LangChain Tools](https://github.com/langchain-ai/langchain/tree/master/libs/langchain/langchain/tools), LangChain Community [Tools](https://github.com/langchain-ai/langchain/tree/master/libs/community/langchain_community/tools) or [Agent Toolkits](https://github.com/langchain-ai/langchain/tree/a83357dc5ab5fcbed8c2dd7606e9ce763e48d194/libs/community/langchain_community/agent_toolkits) ([docs](https://python.langchain.com/docs/how_to/#tools)); [LlamaHub](https://llamahub.ai/?tab=tools) ([docs](https://docs.llamaindex.ai/en/stable/understanding/agent/tools/), [docs](https://docs.llamaindex.ai/en/stable/module_guides/deploying/agents/tools/)); [CrewAI Tools](https://github.com/crewAIInc/crewAI-tools) ([docs](https://docs.crewai.com/concepts/tools), including wrapper for using LangChain and LlamaHub tools); [AutoGen](https://github.com/microsoft/autogen/tree/main/python/packages/autogen-core/src/autogen_core/components/tools) ([docs](https://microsoft.github.io/autogen/dev//user-guide/core-user-guide/framework/tools.html), including a LangChain [tool wrapper](https://github.com/microsoft/autogen/tree/main/python/packages/autogen-ext/src/autogen_ext/tools)); [Transformers Agents](https://github.com/huggingface/transformers/tree/main/src/transformers/agents) etc.

-As all of these libraries and their tool collections are hosten on GitHub, this makes GitHub the main platform for sharing LLM tools today.
+As all of these libraries and their tool collections are hosten on GitHub, GitHub has indirectly become the main platform for sharing LLM tools today, although it has not been designed for this purpose.

 The main standardizing force for LLM tools are the API specifications and the expected JSON input format of LLM API providers.
 As OpenAI is the main standard setter, most libraries are compatible with the JSON input format specified in the OpenAI function/tool calling [guide](https://platform.openai.com/docs/guides/function-calling) and [docs](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools).
 In the field of agents, this has lead to the json agent paradigm.
 (Note that this requirement of LLM API compatibility is unnecessary in the code agent paradigm, where the LLM writes executable code itself, instead of only writing the structured input for existing code.)